1975 National League Championship Series: Game 3

 The only drama of the Series came in Game 3 played at Pittsburgh's Three Rivers Stadium.

 The home team sent left-hander John Candelaria to the hill to try to stem the Red tide and the 21-year-old rookie responded magnificently.
-He yielded a home run to Dave Concepción in the second inning, but going into the eighth had a 2–1 lead, the result of Al Oliver's two-run homer in the Pirate sixth inning off of Gary Nolan.
+He yielded a home run to Dave Concepción in the second inning, but going into the eighth had a 2–1 lead, the result of Al Oliver's two-run homer in the Pirate sixth inning off Gary Nolan.
 Candelaria struck out the first two batters in the eighth.
 That gave him a total of 14 for the game, a new playoff record.
 Concepción's circuit clout had been the only Reds hit to that point.

-But, inexplicably, he lost his control and walked the weak-hitting Merv Rettenmund, a pinch-hitter.
+But, inexplicably, he lost his control and walked Merv Rettenmund, a pinch-hitter.
 Pete Rose then blasted a home run to put the Reds ahead, 3–2.
 When Joe Morgan followed Rose's homer with a double, Candelaria left the game.
 The Pirates tied the game in the ninth when relief pitcher Rawly Eastwick walked in the tying run with two out.

-But it all served to merely delay the inevitable.
+But it all served merely to delay the inevitable.
 The Reds got three hits and two runs off veteran Ramón Hernández, the third Pittsburgh hurler, in the top of the tenth.
 Ken Griffey hit leadoff single, moved to second on a balk, then to third on a groundout before scoring on Ed Armbrister's sacrifice fly.
 Pete Rose singled before Morgan's RBI double padded the Reds' lead to 5–3.
 Pedro Borbon retired the Pirates in order in the bottom of the inning as the Reds clinched their third pennant of the decade.

-This game, and Game 3 of the 1975 American League Championship Series, were the first league championship series games ever played at night.
+This game, and Game 3 of the 1975 American League Championship Series, were the first league championship series games played at night.
 Both were regionally televised by NBC.